-- If you are a runner or participate in activities with a lot of jumping, or you’re overweight, these factors can cause stress on the plantar fascia resulting in swelling, inflammation and even small tears in the fascia
+Apart from warm weather, there are other factors that can irritate or cause stress on the plantar fascia resulting in swelling, inflammation and even small tears in the fascias.
+Other factors include:

-- The pain is on the bottom of your foot, near your heel, or in the arch of the foot
+- Pain in the bottom of the foot, near the heel or in the arch

-- You have a sharp, burning pain when you get out of bed in the morning and after you’ve been sitting for a while
+- Sharp, burning pain when getting out of bed in the morning or after sitting for a while

-Left untreated, plantar fasciitis can cause long-term discomfort and pain.
+If left untreated, Plantar Fasciitis can cause long-term discomfort and pain.

 - Daily stretching of the calf, Achilles tendon and plantar fascia

-- Icing (you can roll a frozen bottle of water under your foot)
+- Applying ice or using a frozen bottle of water to roll under your foot

-- Anti-inflammatory medications such as ibuprofen, naproxen, and aspirin.
-Cortisone injections may also be used for severe or long term symptoms.
+- Taking anti-inflammatory medications like ibuprofen, naproxen, or aspirin.
+Cortisone injections may be used for severe or long-term symptoms.

-- Braces and splints.
-Flexible straps such as the 3pp PF Lift can be worn at night to hold the fascia on a gentle stretch to reduce morning pain.
-The 3pp Arch Lift can be worn during the day to reduce stress on the arch and heel.
+- Wearing braces and splints, such as the 3pp Arch Lift, during the day to reduce stress on the arch and heel.

 How To Wear the Orthosleeve FS6 Compression Foot Sleeve